The City of Kalamunda’s Engineering Services are responsible for the following infrastructure:

 - Grading of gravelled roads and road shoulders

 - Weed control

-In addition to these services, the Shire also undertakes works on an emergency basis, including removal of spilt oil and removal of fallen trees.
+In addition to these services, the City also undertakes works on an emergency basis, including removal of spilt oil and removal of fallen trees.

 To assist pedestrians, residents are requested to ensure that any trees and shrub branches are prevented from growing over footpaths from private property or the adjacent verge.

 The City maintains street name signs and ‘No Through Road’ signs.
 All other signage, except advertising signs, are the responsibility of Main Roads WA.
 Should you see a damaged or broken sign, please report the sign type and location to Main Roads WA on their free call number 1800 800 009.
 Alternately you can email Main Roads WA at email@example.com.